Hello World

 The Whole Shebang

 This might seem complicated because I’ve used so many words to describe all this.
-The code is pretty short though.
+The actual code is pretty short though.
 For reference, and in case you’ve hit any snags along the way, here are the complete contents of both files.

 src/hello.clj